fastify/fastify-cli/README.md

 - `services`: the folder where you will declare all your endpoints
 - `test`: the folder where you will declare all your test

-Finally there will be an `app.js` file, which is your entry point.
+Finally, there will be an `app.js` file, which is your entry point.
 It is a standard Fastify plugin and you will not need to add the `listen` method to run the server, just run it with one of the scripts above.

 Normally if the target directory exists generate will fail.
 Unless the target directory is `.`, as in the current directory.